Skip to content

 syntax: timeticks

-The YAML file points to a python script called grpc_mib.py.
+The YAML file references a Python script called grpc_mib.py.
 It must be placed in the same directory as the grpc_mib.yaml file.

-The script is fairly simple; grabs the JSON input, set some global SNMP information such as the box boot time (useful for calculating time ticks values).
+The script is fairly simple; it grabs the JSON input and sets some global SNMP information such as the system boot time (useful for calculating time ticks values).
 After that, it iterates over the list of gRPC servers in the input JSON and set each server's columns values (with the correct format) in the prepared output dict.
 Finally it returns the output dict as a JSON blob.

 #!/usr/bin/python